 10.4 Competition Conditions

-Horses entered in the Championship may only be ridden and schooled by the athlete competing on that horse

 Only competition horses are allowed in the warm-up and competition areas.

 Only the nominated athlete competing in any given discipline may ride the nominated horse, on or off the grounds, for the duration of the Event.
+National Sport Rules may specify further restrictions.

-Lunging or work in-hand by someone other than the nominated athlete is permitted, however lunging is permitted only in specified areas
+Lunging by someone other than the nominated athlete is permitted, however lunging may be restricted to designated areas

 10.5 Horse inspections

-A horse inspection may be scheduled not more than 24 hours prior to the start of competition at Australian Interschool Championships at the discretion of the organising committee.
-If a full trot-up inspection is not conducted, the organising committee is still required to confirm the identity of the entered horses and conduct an initial health assessment prior to admission to the venue.
+An informal horse arrival inspection may be scheduled not more than 24 hours prior to the start of competition at the Australian Interschool Championships at the discretion of the organising committee.
+The purpose of the horse inspection is to confirm the identity of the entered horses and conduct an initial health assessment prior to admission to the venue.

-The purpose of horse inspections is:

-To identify Horses

-To ensure soundness and health of horses

-To provide a learning opportunity for junior/young athletes

 The aim of the Horse Inspection is to ensure the identity and fitness to compete of horses taking part in competitions by providing the same objective protocol for all disciplines.
 The person responsible (the nominated athlete of the horse at an Australian Interschool Championship) should present the horse for inspection.

-The horse’s identity is checked against its papers (to be provided by the States’ chefs d’equipe).
-The handler stands the horse before walking and trotting away from and toward the inspection panel, as directed by the stewards.

-Horses are to be presented in a snaffle bridle with ID number

-Handlers are to be neatly dressed, and wearing enclosed shoes

-No rugs or bandages

-No dye or paint on horses

-Hooves must not be blackened or coloured in any way

-Whips are not allowed (unless permission is given by the President of the Ground Jury)

-Should the inspection panel be concerned as to the soundness of any horse, they will consult with to the event veterinarian at the conclusion of the horse inspection/s.
-Refer to the Interschool Horse Inspection Annex for further information.
+Should the inspection panel be concerned as to the identity or soundness of any horse to be allowed to enter the facility or to compete, they will consult with to the event veterinarian.

 10.6 Awards

-10.6.1 Class Prizes: Each section of each class will receive prizes from 1st to 6th.
+10.6.1 Prizes: Prizes from 1st to 6th will be awarded for each competition in each class.
+(Eventing and Combined Training are classed as one overall test with only one overall result as per Eventing rules)

 10.6.2 Individual Champions

+Individuals will receive points for where they finish in each competition of their class..

-Individuals will receive points for placing in each class.
-Points are allocated based on the maximum possible number of competitors in each class starting at 28 (i.e. 28, 27, 26, 25...1).
-The points received in each class are totalled to decide the Champion, Reserve Champion and 3rd to 6th place competitors.
+Points will be allocated from 35 points for 1st place to 1 point for 35th placing and beyond if there are more than 35 riders in the class.
+The points received in each competition are totalled to decide the Championship placings.,.

+The Championship placings will then be reallocated points from 35 to 1 for use when totalling team scores for overall team placings.

+Champion points are awarded only where an athlete has completed all phases/sections of a class without elimination or disqualification.

 Equality in class and sub class placings will be resolved for places 1st to 6th.
 If equality cannot be resolved, riders will be awarded equal placing and share points.
-For example one rider may be awarded 6th place and receive 23 points, two rides may be awarded 7th place so each will be awarded 21.5 points, then the next placed rider would be awarded 9th and 20 points.
+For example one rider may be awarded 6th place and receive 30 points, two rides may be awarded 7th place so each will be awarded 28.5 points, then the next placed rider would be awarded 9th and 27 points.

-Champion points are awarded only where an athlete has completed all phases/sections of a class without elimination or disqualification.

 Show Jumping - In the event of equality the rider with the higher ranking in the Two-Phase Article 274 5.3 shall be placed highest.
 If equality still remains riders are awarded equal placing and share equal points.